 In 1939, animators made Mickey's body more pear-shaped and added pupils to his eyes.
-In 1940 came his first role in a feature film as he played a sorcerer's apprentice in Fantasia.
-In 1947 came his second: Jack from the classic tale 'Jack and the Beanstalk' in Fun and Fancy Free.
-The 1950s saw Mickey become leader of 'The club for you and me', The Mickey Mouse Club.
+In 1940 came Mickey's first role in a feature film: the sorcerer's apprentice from "Fantasia".
+In 1947 came his second: Jack from "Fun and Fancy Free", based on the classic tale of Jack and the Beanstalk.
+The 1950s saw Mickey become leader of the club for you and me: "The Mickey Mouse Club".

-In 1990 Mickey played both titular roles in The Prince and the Pauper; and in 2004 he was reunited with Donald and Goofy in The Three Musketeers.
-He's no stranger to Christmas movies either, having appeared in Mickey's Christmas Carol opposite Scrooge McDuck (1883), Mickey's Once Upon a Christmas (1999) and Mickey's Twice Upon a Christmas (2004).
+In 1990 Mickey played both titular roles in "The Prince and the Pauper"; and in 2004 he was reunited with Donald and Goofy in "The Three Musketeers".
+He's no stranger to Christmas movies either, having appeared in "Mickey's Christmas Carol" opposite Scrooge McDuck (1883), "Mickey's Once Upon a Christmas" (1999) and "Mickey's Twice Upon a Christmas" (2004).

-For more Mickey, visit
+For more Mickey, visit Mickey Mania!